nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 console.log(numnums[0]); //returns "The shallow end..."
 ```

 Arr!
 Not what we want.
-Assigning the value of a new array an existing array creates a _shallow_ copy.
+Assigning the value of an existing array to a new array creates a _shallow_ copy.
 The new array is only a reference to the original.
 It gets worse...

 ```js
 const nums = [1, 2, 3];